Tanja-4732/DoubleNote/README.md

 - Import/Export
   - (De)serialize notebooks to and from JSON

+## Further reading

+For information about the frontend, see the [frontend README.md](/frontend/README.md).
+For information about the backend, see the [backend README.md](/backend/README.md).

 ## Licence & Copyright

 Copyright (c) 2020 Bernd-L. All rights reserved.